dannyhope/uxbrighton/_posts/2015-11-11-lightning-edition.md

 Coming Soon..

-##I would Like to Speak
+##I Would Like to Speak

-You would? that's great!
+You would?
+That's great!
 Complete this submission form, it's just to provide a short outline of your talk and a bit about you.
 Or you can contact me directly (andy.parker@clearleft.com) if you would like to know more.

 Submit your talk [http://goo.gl/forms/jXOJdnbzOx](http://goo.gl/forms/jXOJdnbzOxO)